 Strength Training: Planning The Training Block – Part 3

-The following article is going to be part of my upcoming book “Physical Preparation in Team Sports“.
+The following article is going to be part of my upcoming book.
 This is a sequel to my previous articles Strength Training: Planning the Training Block Part 1 and Strength Training: Planning the Training Block Part 2.

 In this part, I will focus on several topics, among which Horizontal vs vertical planning is one of the most interesting, It is a simple framework that is very helpful in planning and designing workouts.

-Another topic that I will explore into more details is indivisible approach.
-This approach is similar to DUP (Daily Undulating Periodization/Programming), but it is much more powerful framework for inducing variety and preventing boredom in training.
+Another topic that I will explore in more detail is indivisible approach.
+This approach is similar to DUP (Daily Undulating Periodization/Programming), but it is a much more powerful framework for inducing variety and preventing boredom in training.

 Horizontal vs. Vertical Planning

 Imagine that we have one strength workout on Monday, where we perform Back Squats for 3 x 5 @75%.

 If we repeat the same movement pattern (squatting) later in the week (say of Wednesday and Friday, or Thursday), we need to figure out which variation to use.
 When we repeat the same workout next Monday, we need to figure out which progression to make.
 These two components are referred to as horizontal and vertical planning:

 Figure 29.
 Horizontal planning (variation) and Vertical planning (progression)